Turkey Burgers with Jalapeno Cheese Sauce

 - In a small saucepan, combine flour and remaining milk until smooth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Remove from the heat.
 Add cheese and jalapeno; stir until cheese is melted.
 Keep warm.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill patties, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a meat thermometer reads 165° and juices run clear.
+- Lightly oil the grill rack.
+Grill patties, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a thermometer reads 165° and juices run clear.

-Originally published as Turkey Burgers with Jalapeno Cheese Sauce in Light & Tasty August/September 2006, p17
+Originally published as Turkey Burgers with Jalapeno Cheese in Light & Tasty August/September 2006